Allen County, Indiana Resources

 13. History of the Maumee River basin from the earliest account to its organization into counties Volume 2 by Slocum, Charles Elihu, 1841-1915; Robertson, R. Stoddart, 1839-; published 1905 on Internet Archive Lincoln Collection copy

-14. History of the Maumee River basin from the earliest account to its organization into counties Volume 3 by Slocum, Charles Elihu, 1841-1915; Robertson, R. Stoddart, 1839-; published 1905 ebook on Internet Archive Allen County Public Library.
+14. History of the Maumee River basin from the earliest account to its organization into counties Volume 3 by Slocum, Charles Elihu, 1841-1915; Robertson, R. Stoddart, 1839-; published 1905 ebook on Internet Archive from Allen County Public Library.
 This copy has a Name Index on page n7 and we have a clickable name list to jump to correct page.

 15. Interurban railways of Allen County, Indiana by Bates, Roy M.; Topics Street-railroads--Indiana--Allen County, Allen County (Ind.)--History; Publisher Fort Wayne, Indiana : Public Library of Fort Wayne and Allen County, 1958; Collection allen_county; americana